Menendez says he’s victim of active ‘smear campaign’ after bribery indictment

-Sen. Robert Menendez (D-N.J.) was defiant on Friday after he and his wife were indicted on federal bribery charges, saying that prosecutors are engaged in an “active smear campaign” against him and that he will continue his work in the Senate instead of being “distracted by baseless allegations.”
+Sen. Bob Menendez (D-N.J.) was defiant Friday after he and his wife were indicted on federal bribery charges, saying that prosecutors are engaged in an “active smear campaign” against him and that he will continue his work in the Senate instead of being “distracted by baseless allegations.”

-The U.S. attorney’s office for the Southern District of New York unveiled charges against Menendez and his wife, Nadine, earlier on Friday, saying that they accepted “hundreds of thousands of dollars” in bribes in exchange for using the senator’s “power and influence” to enrich the three New Jersey businessmen: Wael “Will” Hana, Jose Uribe and Fred Daibe.
+The U.S. attorney’s office for the Southern District of New York unveiled charges against Menendez and his wife, Nadine, earlier Friday, alleging they accepted “hundreds of thousands of dollars” in bribes in exchange for using the senator’s “power and influence” to enrich the three New Jersey businessmen: Wael “Will” Hana, Jose Uribe and Fred Daibe.

-Prosecutors labeled it a “corrupt relationship” between him, his wife and the three businessmen.
+Prosecutors labeled it a “corrupt relationship” between Menendez, his wife and the three businessmen.

 “For years, forces behind the scenes have repeatedly attempted to silence my voice and dig my political grave.
-Since this investigation was leaked nearly a year ago, there has been an active smear campaign of anonymous sources and innuendos to create an air of impropriety where none exists,” Menendez said, adding that prosecutors see him as a political “obstacle.”
+Since this investigation was leaked nearly a year ago, there has been an active smear campaign of anonymous sources and innuendos to create an air of impropriety where none exists,” Menendez said in a statement, adding that prosecutors see him as a political “obstacle.”

 “I have been falsely accused before because I refused to back down to the powers that be and the people of New Jersey were able to see through the smoke and mirrors and recognize I was innocent,” Menendez said, referring to 2015 federal corruption charges against him that were ultimately dropped in 2018.
 “I remain focused on continuing this important work and will not be distracted by baseless allegations.